 Problems Relating to Repairs

 Landlord-tenant conflicts often relate to Emergencies, Repairs and Privacy.
-In these situations, tenants should deal directly with the landlord and put everything in writing.
+In these situations, you should deal directly with your landlord and put everything in writing.

 Getting Results, the Legal Way

-If the landlord fails to make repairs or respect the tenants' rights, local rental authorities and advocacy agencies can offer assistance.
+If your landlord fails to make repairs or respect your rights, local rental authorities and advocacy agencies can offer assistance.
 Fire, health or building inspectors may also intervene in some cases to order improvements to a rental property.
-A tenant may also consider filing an application asking the province or territory to order a landlord to carry out repairs.
+You may also consider filing an application asking the province or territory to order your landlord to carry out repairs.

 If you are a tenant in a large urban centre, there may be an advocacy agency that can help.
 These organizations offer a variety of services to tenants.
 They will often explain tenants' rights, help tenants respond to landlord complaints, and protect the renter if the complaints are unreasonable or untrue.
 Check with your provincial or territorial rental authority to find out if tenant advocacy groups operate in your community.
-Some of these resources are in the Useful web links for landlords & tenants section of this Guide.
+Some of these resources are listed in the Resources for Renters section of this guide.